 Waste Audit Data & Improvements

 For waste audit improvements, this is one time we want to see the garbage figure increase.
 We want to find “actual garbage” in the garbage.
 The “actual garbage” found in the garbage data is most telling of progress made and therefore how much work can still be done when coupled with the percentage of recycling and organics in the garbage.
-In the past five years of the waste audit program, the average garbage found in the garbage has increased from 27% in 2010/11 to 46% in 2018/19.
-This is a trend we want to see continue!
-CVSan also found the organics material found in the garbage has decreased over time from 42% in 2010/11 to 27% in 2018/19.
-This is evidence of improvements in food scrap recycling at many schools.
+In the past six years of the waste audit program, the average garbage found in the garbage has increased.
+This is a trend we want to see continue since only garbage should be in the garbage!
+CVSan also found the total garbage sorted has decreased over time by over 50%.
+This is evidence of improvements in recycling and food scrap recycling at many schools.
+As a result, schools participating in waste audits have also been able to decrease their garbage and garbage service (and cost) by over 50% since 2011.
 Great job Castro Valley schools!

 Chart B: Average percentage of organics, recycling, and garbage sorted from the garbage at all participating elementary, middle, and high schools by volume

 SCHEDULE YOUR WASTE AUDIT:

 Tip: Avoid scheduling the waste audit after an event at the school, after a minimum school day, or during field trips.
 These "special circumstances" will misrepresent the waste generated at your school.